Discipline equals freedom.

 Which in turn makes it that much easier to stay disciplined throughout the day.

-Something that most people don’t know is that, according to current studies, willpower, also known as discipline, is a finite resource.
+Something that most people don’t know is that, according to current studies, willpower is a finite resource.

 After a certain point in the day, our minds and bodies are simply too exhausted to make the right choices, even when we want to.